ReconnectedCC/docs/docs/rules.md

 ## Notes

-- Staff interpret the rules.
+- The staff team interprets the rules.
 You cannot argue about special cases.
 - Actions not explicitly stated in the rules are special cases and fall under the discretion of the staff members.
 - You are not retroactively punished after being the reason for a new rule.